IronOxidizer/lemmy-lite/README.md

 # lemmy-lite
-A static, nojs, touch-friendly Lemmy frontend built for legacy web clients and maximum performance
+A static, JSless, touch-friendly Lemmy frontend built for legacy web clients and maximum performance

 This project is not intended for official use, but rather as a proof-of-concept for pre-rendering Lemmy.
 Eventually it will transition into a microservice that is ran alongside Lemmy, for example, under a *lite.lemmy.com* sub domain.
 Ideally it will run on the same machine removing any extra latency in API calls.